SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 ## Events

 Checkout events are essential as they are used to perform side-effects.
-These events help remove the side effects done from `effects` when using ngrx.
+These events help remove the side effects done from `effects` when using NgRx.
 Events are caught either by event listeners (classes ending with `-event.listener`) or [queries to reset/reload data state](https://sap.github.io/spartacus-docs/commands-and-queries/#queries-overview).

 Note: All events can be found in our [Spartacus events table](https://sap.github.io/spartacus-docs/event-service/#list-of-spartacus-events).

 ## Commands and Queries example in Checkout

-As mentioned, the new checkout libraries have mostly removed ngrx dependencies while adapting to our commands and queries pattern.
+As mentioned, the new checkout libraries have mostly removed NgRx dependencies while adapting to our commands and queries pattern.

 1. Components inject facades (example: [CheckoutDeliveryAddressComponent](https://github.com/SAP/spartacus/blob/develop/feature-libs/checkout/base/components/checkout-delivery-address/checkout-delivery-address.component.ts))